Published 17 October 2021.

-Global Flood Awareness (updated to version 3) June forecast for the period June to September indicates slightly above normal flood risk for SW England.
-Blue above normal flood risk, White (river in grey) normal and Orange below normal.
+Global Flood Awareness (updated to version 3) October forecast for the period October to January 2022 indicate average flood risk for SW England.
+River flow forecast shown are blue for above normal river flow and grey near average.

 A: 1: Stratosphere

 2: Upper Troposphere

-CFSv2 200hPa contours (top row) and CFSv2 anomaly (middle) and NMME (lower row) for July to September 2021 hint at a less mobile patterns across the Atlantic for July and August but more cyclonic patterns near the UK for September.
+CFSv2 200hPa contours (top row) and CFSv2 anomaly (middle) and NMME (lower row) for November 2021 to February 2022.
+There is a hint from CFSv2 data for a less mobile patterns across the Atlantic for November and December followed by a more zonal type.

 B: Lower Troposphere: